mqttjs/MQTT.js/README.md

 support for QoS 1 and 2.
 The previous API is still supported but deprecated, as such, it is not documented in this README.

+For v4.0.0:
+As a __breaking change__, by default a error handler is built into the MQTT.js client, so if any errors are emitted and the user has not created an event handler on the client for errors, the client will not break as a result of unhandled errors.
+Additionally, typical TLS errors like `ECONNREFUSED`, `ECONNRESET` have been added to a list of TLS errors that will be emitted from the MQTT.js client, and so can be handled as connection errors.

+For v2.0.0:
 As a __breaking change__, the `encoding` option in the old client is removed, and now everything is UTF-8 with the exception of the `password` in the CONNECT message and `payload` in the PUBLISH message,